aserven/Cryptography/README.md

 size of the signature is 64 bytes.

 ### 4. Send / Receive Message ###
-The function that sends a message is provided with the file, a public RSA key and a private EC key for signing purposes.
+The function that sends a message is provided with the file, a public RSA key (2048 bits) and a private EC key (P256) for signing purposes.
+First, signs the file with the private EC key, then appends the signature to the file and encrypts all with AES with a previously generated random key of 16 bytes.
+The key used is encrypted with the public RSA key and added as header.

+The function that receives the message does the inverse process.
+Given the encrypted file, a private RSA key and a public EC key, first takes the first 2048 bits and decrypts them with the private RSA key.
+Now decrypts the other part with the key and separates the message from the signature (Last 64 bytes).